While pregnant with my son in 2018 we found a last-minute deal to the adults-only San Antonio Resort in Kalami, Corfu.

 Kalami Beach Taverna

 The flight home (a breezy 3 hours, if a little delayed) was a little sombre for me as I mourned the end of adults-only holidays for the next couple of decades.
-At least we went out with a good ‘un!
+At least we ended with a good one!

 Taxis to Kalami from Corfu Town/Airport are approx 65 Euro.